 As a young boy, Donald learned that in order to get positive attention from his father, and in order to avoid being ridiculed by his father, he had to be the opposite of his older brother Freddy, who by all objective accounts was a genuinely kind and decent human being.

 Donald observed and internalized what his father liked to see: dominance, and unabashed aggression in pursuit of getting what you want.
 It’s no surprise at all then, that by the time he’d reached middle school, Donald had become somewhat of a living nightmare.

 At age twelve, Donald’s own mother, “couldn’t control him at all…He talked back.
-He couldn’t ever admit he was wrong; he contradicted her even when she was right; and he refused to back down.
-He tormented his little brother and…refused to do his chores.”(4)
+He couldn’t ever admit he was wrong; he contradicted her even when she was right; and he refused to back down.”(5)

 Anything starting to sound familiar?

 Just imagine young Donald, 12-years-old, in a 7th grade classroom.

 To be fair, 7th graders are generally a hazard to society across the board.
 It’s the first time when most kids, boys especially, start experimenting with pushing back on adult authority.
 There’s bullying, there’s peer pressure.
 All of this is compounded by the explosion of hormones 7th graders experience as they traverse through the important and awkward process we call puberty.

 Let’s just reflect for a minute.
 Imagine 12-year-old Donald in his 7th grade classroom.
 Given what we know about his damaged psychological state, caused by the severe neglect and verbal abuse he was raised with at home, what kind of a student do we imagine he might have been?